endeavouros-team/Important-news/avoid.md

 However, although most AUR packages can be considered reliable, checking the contents for issues is *strongly* recommended.

 An AUR package can be useful if a similar official package is not available.
 For example, some drivers or special apps are not available in the official repositories.

+## Issues due to the removal of `grub-customizer`

+`grub` is one of the available bootloaders, and `grub-customizer` is a graphical settings manager for `grub`.
+EndeavourOS does not install it by default.
+If you have used it, uninstalling the `grub-customizer` package and trying to return to manual grub settings management can cause problems.<br>
+The [EndeavourOS forum](https://forum.endeavouros.com) has a few threads about the problems and their solutions.